 Environment affected by Noise, Exposure Limits for Noise, and the Pro- cedure for Measuring Noise

 • The Occupational Health and Safety Requirements for Working Environ- ment affected by Vibration, Exposure Limits for Vibration, and the Proce- dure for Measuring Vibration

 Occupational Health and Safety Act

 3.5 Legal employment Trade Unions Act

 Child Protection Act

 Gender Equality Act

 Social Tax Act

 List of occupational hazards and work prohibited to minors

 Employment Contracts Act

 Employees Disciplinary Liability Act

 Community-scale Involvement of Employees Act

 Unemployment Insurance Act

 Equal Treatment Act

 4. Third parties' rights

 4.1 Customary rights Law of Property Act

 Law of Property Act Implementation Act

 General Part of the Environmental Code Act

 Forest Act

 4.2 Free Prior and In- Law of Property Act

 formed Consent Law of Property Act Implementation Act

 Law of Obligations Act

 4.3 Indigenous Peo- Law of Property Act

-ples' rights Law of Property Act Implementation Act
+ples ' rights Law of Property Act Implementation Act

-Land Cadastre Act
+, 0 Land Cadastre Act

 5. Trade and transport

-Note: This section cover s requirements for forest management operations as well as processing and
+• s requirements for forest management operations as well as processing and

 trade.

-5.1 Classification of • The Requirements for the Transportation of Timber, the Deed of Delivery
+• The Requirements for the Transportation of Timber, the Deed of Delivery

-species, quantities, and Receipt of Timber and the Conveyance Document, and the Notificaqualities tion Form for the Tax and Customs Board of selling or buying of the Cut- ting Right or Timber
+5.1 Classification of and Receipt of Timber and the Conveyance Document, and the Notificaspecies, quantities, tion Form for the Tax and Customs Board of selling or buying of the Cutqualities ting Right or Timber

 Forest Act

+• The Methods for Measuring of Timber and Wood Chips, and Determining the Volume thereof, and the Requirements set for Measurement Accu-